 EMV proponents state that their various safeguards would eventually detect something wrong with the data from that sale, so that the consumer would ultimately be protected.
 Nevertheless, CNN reported that retail industry advocates like the National Retail Federation remain dubious.

 Patrick Watson, a researcher employed by the payment tech firm NCR, who discovered this flaw in August 2016, simply told CNN, “There’s a common misconception that EMV solves everything.
 It doesn’t.”

 Identity theft and card fraud won’t ever completely disappear.
 And as recently as 2016, 15.4 million Americans fell prey to these crimes, according to a study conducted by Javelin Strategy and Research – a 16 percent increase over the previous year.
 Card-not-present (CNP) fraud, in which a consumer’s card numbers and security code are stolen rather than his or her stripe or chip being compromised, constituted a significant portion of that increase.
 EMV technology is undoubtedly secure and represents a real leap forward for the payments sector and all consumers, but it can’t protect anyone from CNP fraud simply due to the methodology involved.

 It’s clear, then, that there’s a great need for cyber security professionals to work diligently on devising new encryption algorithms and techniques, as well as other methods of improving payment security.
-Master’s degree programs in this field, such as that offered by Maryville University, will undoubtedly represent much of the pool from which such employees are drawn, and those looking to help mitigate the hazards affecting millions of consumers in the U.S. and worldwide should strongly consider embarking on this path.
+Maryville University’s Master’s in Cyber Security program, strives to prepare students for a career in cyber security where they can help mitigate the hazards affecting millions of consumers in the U.S. and worldwide.